kb10241024/CLASSIFIER_MODELS/README.md

 # Image Classifiers
-This is a beginner friendly repo for those who want to use DL techniques in Computer Vision, which uses Tensorflow 2.0 framework for implementing deep learning models, with handy datasets.</br>
+This is a beginner friendly repo for those who want to use DL techniques in Computer Vision, which uses **Tensorflow 2.0** framework for implementing deep learning models, with handy datasets.</br>

 ## Getting Started

-You just need google account for the whole process.Just open the notebooks using [google colab](https://colab.research.google.com/) an awesome initiative from **GOOGLE**.
+You only need google account for the whole process to get started.Just open the notebooks using [colab](https://colab.research.google.com/), an awesome initiative from **GOOGLE**.

 ### Prerequisites